hackclub/hackclub/workshops/beatmaker/README.md

 user-select: none;

 // We will add these two properties to the .box class to add a colored rounded solid border.

 border: 4px solid #E5446D;

-border-radius:15px;
+// The border-radius property defines the radius of the element's corners.

+// This property allows you to add rounded corners to elements! border-radius:15px;

 }